iNavFlight/inav/docs/Rx.md

 #### Configuration

-Selection of SXRL2 is provided in the inav 2.6 and later configurators.
+Selection of SXRL2 is provided in the INAV 2.6 and later configurators.
 It is necessary to complete the configuration via the CLI; the following settings are recommended:

 ```
 feature TELEMETRY